 Purpose of Authors’ Attendance - The authors of the legislation shall be encouraged to attend the committee meeting to discuss the purposes behind the legislation and to answer questions from committee members regarding issues including, but not limited to: justification, subject matter, implementation, financing, and other relevant considerations regarding the legislation.
 If the authors are not able to attend the committee meeting in which their legislation will be discussed, they are encouraged to submit a supplementary document containing sufficient information to assist the committee in its consideration of the legislation.

 Committee Consideration of Legislation: Amendments - The standing committee shall have broad powers to amend any bill, resolution, or other legislative act referred to it.
 The committee shall not have the power to completely contradict the original intent of the legislation through amendment.
-All amendments adopted during committee consideration shall be submitted to the ASUW Secretary for inclusion in the legislation prior to consideration by the Senate.
+All amendments adopted during committee consideration shall be submitted to the ASUW Chief of Legislative Affairs for inclusion in the legislation prior to consideration by the Senate.
 The amended language submitted must be bolded or highlighted to show changes to the legislation.
 Additionally, the amended legislation must include a header stating the legislation is amended, the name of the committee who amended it, and the date amended.
-The text of amendments shall be submitted to the Secretary of the Senate no later than 12:00 p.m. on the Friday prior to the Senate meeting in which the legislation is to be considered.
+The text of amendments shall be submitted to the Chief of Legislative Affairs no later than 12:00 p.m. on the Friday prior to the Senate meeting in which the legislation is to be considered.

 Committee Consideration of Legislation: Time - It shall be within the discretion of the committee chairpersons to determine the time necessary for full consideration of any legislative matter before the committee.
 The committee chairpersons shall inform the Vice President and the Secretary of the Senate no later than 12:00 p.m. on the Friday prior to the Senate meeting in which the committee(s) will report any pending legislation for second reading.
 If the Senate desires to take up legislation that has not been reported out of committee, senators can discharge the committee of legislation using appropriate motions in Robert’s Rules of Order.